Introduction 👋

 The behaviour is very similar to your standard document applications such as MS Word.
 You can select a text style/format and start writing in the selected format or you can also select text and apply the style/format to the existing text.

-Generate text via AI
+Generate Text via AI

 Add dynamic fields

-Though you can drag and drop dynamic fields into your document/template directly from the dynamic fields list as described in the [Dynamic Fields] section of this article, you can also add them directly from the command menu:
+Though you can drag and drop dynamic fields into your document/template from the dynamic fields list as described in the [Dynamic Fields] section of this article, you can also add them from the command menu:

 Add party placeholders

-Though you can drag and drop party placeholders into your document/template directly from the parties list as described in the [Party placeholders] section of this article, you can also add them directly from the command menu:
+Though you can drag and drop party placeholders into your document/template from the parties list as described in the [Party placeholders] section of this article, you can also add them from the command menu:

 Numbering 🔢